Paint Problem Solver

 Prevention

-• Determine if it is safe to tape on freshly painted surfaces by applying a small piece of tape to the surface for 10-15 minutes; remove and check for imprinting.
+- Determine if it is safe to tape on freshly painted surfaces by applying a small piece of tape for 10–15 minutes; remove and check for imprinting.

-• De-tack the tape before applying by pulling the adhesive side of the tape over your pant leg or between your fingers.
+- De-tack the tape before applying by pulling the adhesive side over your pant leg or between your fingers.

 Cause